Germany's Merck makes $5.9 billion counterbid for Versum

-FRANKFURT (Reuters) - German drugs and lab supplies maker Merck KGaA is offering to buy Versum Materials in a cash deal valuing the electronic materials maker at $5.9 billion, including debt, topping a rival offer from U.S. group Entegris.
+FRANKFURT (Reuters) - German drugs and lab supplies maker Merck KGaA has offered $5.9 billion, including debt, for Versum Materials, in a cash deal that tops an offer from U.S. group Entegris, as both seek to boost their electrochemicals operations.

-Versum shares soared 15 percent to $48.32 in pre-market trading on Wednesday, while Merck’s shares lost 3 percent.
+Shares in electronic materials maker Versum soared 18 percent to $48.73 in early trade on Wednesday, while shares in Merck lost 3.3 percent.

-Merck said it planned to buy Versum for $48 per share, a premium of 16 percent to Tuesday’s closing price and of 52 percent to the share price before Entegris’ offer.
+Merck said it planned to buy Versum for $48 per share - or $5.2 billion excluding debt - for a premium of 16 percent to Tuesday’s closing price and of 52 percent to the share price before Entegris’ offer.

 Entegris announced a $4 billion all-stock deal in January, saying it wanted to create a big chemical supplier to the semiconductor market at a time when the industry is under pressure.